acrois/jfrog-artifactory-demo/README.md

 docker run --rm -p 8083:8080 -d ghcr.io/acrois/jfrog-artifactory-demo
 ```

-Visit the application at http://localhost:8083
+Give the application a few moments to initialize and then visit the application at http://localhost:8083

 ## Build

-The build uses Jenkins to build the `spring-petclinic` application incorporating JFrog's Artifactory to store the Java Archive (JAR) and publish the image to GitHub (ghcr.io).
+The build uses [Jenkins](https://www.jenkins.io/) to build the [spring-petclinic](https://github.com/spring-projects/spring-petclinic/) application, incorporating [JFrog Artifactory](https://jfrog.com/artifactory/) to store the Java Archive (JAR), and finally publishes the image to GitHub (ghcr.io).

 ### Requirements